smimram/methml/README.md

 ### Subtyping vs polymorphism

-The problem is that this does not mix well with polymorphism.
+A problem is that subtyping does not mix well with polymorphism.
 For instance, consider

 ```ocaml